MandarinMurdoch/blogger-theme-mandarin-moribund/README.md

 ## ⚡ Setup

 1️⃣ Upload or paste the theme XML code in your Blogger’s theme editor.
-2️⃣ Swap all mentioning of MorMandarin to whatever your blog is, check javascript and whatnot to swap out links for your own whatnot and all that.
+2️⃣ Replace all mentions of "MorMandarin" with your own blog name.
+Check the JavaScript and other code to ensure all links and related content are updated accordingly.
 ---

 ## 📝 License